 The Working Group Association is headquartered in Berlin.
 In order to carry out its tasks and manage the business of the association, a liaison office (European Representation) was set up in Brussels in 1993.
-The Brussels office consists of seven employees.
+The Brussels office consists of eight employees.

 The bodies of the Association are the Annual General Meeting and the European Coordinating Committee (EKA).

 Annual General Meeting

 Every member of the Association appoints a representative who attends the Annual General Meeting once a year.
 This group is responsible for making fundamental decisions regarding the Association such as:

 - passing the statute (available in German language only) and other laws of the Association;

 - determining the tasks of the Association in terms of its intended purpose.

 The European Coordinating Committee (EKA) acts as the Association’s board.
 Each area of social insurance designates one executive director or board member as a full member of the Coordinating Committee.
 Chairmanship alternates between the chair and the first and second deputy chairs on 1 July each year.